-Staff has met with the Little Seeds Day Care owner, Angie Altaii, who has expressed an interest in increasing the number of children cared for in the existing facility at the northeast corner of Ten Mile Road and Wixom Road.
-She indicated that there is a great demand for day care services in the region and that her day care business has the space available within the existing building to expand enrollment.
+Planning staff met with the Little Seeds Day Care owner, Angie Altaii, who has expressed an interest in increasing the number of children cared for in the existing facility at the northeast corner of Ten Mile Road and Wixom Road.
+She indicated that there is a great demand for day care services in the region and that her day care business has space available within the existing building to expand enrollment.
 The attached narrative was provided by Ms. Altaii to the City to further explain the need for day care facilities in Novi.

-Ms. Altaii wishes to increase the enrollment of the Little Seeds Day Care up to 75 children, while the current ordinance allows a maximum of 50 children in similarly situated day care centers (where the property fronts on a major thoroughfare and is located in and is surrounded by single family residential zoning districts).
-Ms. Altaii indicated the following regarding the specific situation of her day care: is important to note that we have been operating under a city approved variance with 60 children for 30+ years so, while on paper it looks like we are suggesting going from 50-75, in reality, we are only going from 60 to 75.
-Further, we plan to use this space for infants so our maximum capacity per state licensing would be 12 so our true request/reason for making this change is for 12 additional children.
+Ms. Altaii wishes to increase the enrollment of the Little Seeds Day Care up to 75 children, while the current ordinance allows a maximum of 50 children in similarly situated day care centers (where the property fronts on a major thoroughfare and is located within and is surrounded by single family residential zoning districts).